DESTINATIONS · CALABRIA

 What did Campanella write in his work The City of the Sun?

-In The City of the Sun (La città del Sole), he described a vision of an ideal theocratic state in which private property does not exist, and social life is based on natural principles and universal visual education.
+In The City of the Sun (La città del Sole), he described a vision of an ideal state in which politics, religion, and social organisation form a single order.
+The text was composed in Italian around 1602 during his imprisonment in Naples, and the first edition was published in Latin in Frankfurt in 1623.

 What are the most important architectural features of the monastery?